Blue Recycling Bag

 The City of St. Albert provides the Blue Recycling Bag program to all households and a small number of multi-family homes and condo complexes.
 Residents can place an unlimited number of Blue Recycling Bags out for collection on their household's waste collection day.

-The recycling program in St. Albert is changing as of November 1, 2018.
+The recycling program in St. Albert changed as of November 1, 2018.
 Due to new global restrictions on recycled material, municipalities throughout the Capital Region and beyond are adapting to the changing market for recyclables.

 Common items such as glass bottles and jars, single serve ‘to-go’ coffee cups and clamshells will no longer be accepted in the Blue Recycling Bag.
 Material that can no longer be recycled will be placed in the Brown Garbage Cart or the Green Organics Cart, depending on the item.
 Glass bottles and jars are still accepted at the Mike Mitchell Recycling Depot.

 To learn more about what is accepted in the Blue Recycling Bag, please see the chart below or view the Be Waste Wise: "What Goes Where?"
 Sorting List.

 Residents are encouraged to learn more about how to reduce waste by using reusable items such as coffee mugs, utensils and grocery bags instead of single-use items.
 Glass jars can also be reused for crafts and home storage.

 Blue Recycling Bags are collected every week throughout the year on your household's designated waste collection day.